 Artistic Director & Founder

-Peggy enjoyed many honors as a young dancer, including dancing the lead role of Clara in the 10th Anniversary production of OMBC's The Nutcracker in 1970.
-In 1972, Violette Verdy of the New York City Ballet granted Peggy the prestigious Ford Foundation Scholarship.
-Two years later, Peggy began studying at the San Francisco Ballet School year round.
+These experiences led to many special honors, including dancing the lead role of Clara in OMBC’s 10th Anniversary Nutcracker in 1970.
+In 1972, Violette Verdy ( 1933 - 2016 ) of the New York City Ballet granted Peggy the prestigious Ford Foundation Scholarship.
+Two years later, Peggy began studying at the San Francisco Ballet School year ‘round.
 As a high school senior in 1977, she began teaching ballet to preschool children two days a week.
-This is where Ballet Petit had its humble beginnings.
-In 1983 she opened Ballet Petit in an 800 square foot suite in a local shopping center.
-She continued to dream of a large classical ballet school where all could share their love for classical ballet as she continued to do.
-In 2013 her hard work paid off and the dream came true.

-Peggy's philosophy is simply that ballet is an art form for everyone to access and appreciate.
-Ballet Petit's foundation and culture are based on this belief.
-Ballet Petit has survived pressures to turn ballet into sport and competition.
-Peggy has enjoyed over 3 decades producing Ballet Petit's beloved Nutcracker.
-As the longest running Nutcracker performance in the East Bay, dancers and audiences have had the opportunity to enjoy this heartwarming holiday ballet written for children - and at Ballet Petit - performed by children.
-She also directs a Spring Concert production each year for an additional stage opportunity for the dancers.
+Peggy’s philosophy is simple, that ballet is an art form for everyone to access and appreciate.
+Ballet Petit’s foundation and culture are ﬁrmly based on this belief.
+Ballet Petit has survived pressures to turn ballet into sport through dance competition.
+Peggy has enjoyed 39 years of producing The Nutcracker.
+As the longest running Nutcracker in the East Bay, dancers and audiences alike have had the opportunity to enjoy this heartwarming holiday ballet written for children- and at Ballet Petit- performed by children who have been trained to appreciate the art of classical ballet.

 Darlene Spinardi Brower